-We were starting to see the trickle-down effect of the Supreme Court of Canada’s 2014 decision in Bhasin, which imposes an obligation of good faith in contractual dealings.
+We were starting to see the trickle-down effect of the Supreme Court of Canada’s 2014 decision in Bhasin, which imposes an obligation of good faith in contractual dealings and post-termination bonuses.

 In July 2016, I wrote a well-received article which appeared in Canadian Lawyer magazine: (http://www.canadianlawyermag.com/6112/The-Bhasin-effect-on-post-termination-bonuses.html) .
 The article canvassed conflicting case law post-Bhasin dealing with post-termination bonuses and other entitlements.